-Investing in the ASR Dutch Core Residential Fund provides financial opportunities, but there are also financial risks attached.
+Investing in ASR Dutch Mobility Office Fund (the 'Fund') provides financial opportunities, but there are also financial risks attached.
 The value of investments may fall as well as rise and Investors may recoup less than they originally invested.
-While prospective Investors should perform their own independent evaluation of the risks inherent to an investment in the Fund without any reliance on this Prospectus before investing in the Fund, they should consider carefully all of the information in this Prospectus, including specific risks and uncertainties mentioned in this chapter, in addition to the other information set out in this Prospectus and consult their own financial, legal and tax advisors, all in light of the prospective Investor's personal circumstances and objectives.
+While prospective investors should perform their own independent evaluation of the risks inherent to an investment in the Fund without any reliance on this Prospectus before investing in the Fund, they should consider carefully all of the information in this Prospectus, including specific risks and uncertainties mentioned in this chapter, in addition to the other information set out in this Prospectus and consult their own financial, legal and tax advisors, all in light of the prospective investor's personal circumstances and objectives.
 If any of these risks occur, the Fund's business, operational results or financial condition could be materially adversely affected.